DragonBones/Tools/README.md

     $ `db2 --help`

 ## How to use
+* Convert old DragonBones json format files to new DragonBones json format files in current path.

+    $ `2db -t new`
 * Convert Spine json format files to DragonBones json format files in current path.

     $ `2db -t spine`